Nike PESTEL/PESTLE Analysis & Recommendations

 Social/Sociocultural Factors in Nike’s Business Environment

 This dimension of the PESTLE analysis notes the external factors that influence social conditions and related behaviors of stakeholders, such as athletes who use the company’s products.
-The following social external factors affect Nike Inc.:
+The following social factors affect Nike Inc.:

 1. Aging population in many countries (opportunity)